yashclone999/vizh5p_module/README.md

 # vizh5p_module
 ### Work Done under Eklavya Internship IIT Bombay, 2018
-A custom module for website development platform Drupal 8.
+A custom module for a Content Management System - Drupal 8.
-This module aims at assisting educational content creators by capturing user interaction data generated while interacting with h5p content, like web exercises, on Drupal.
-This captured data can be retrieved and used to generate statistical data presented graphically to analyse student performance.
+HTML5  or H5P allows the creation of interactive educational content on various Content Management Systems like Moodle, Drupal, and Sunbird.
+H5P supports xAPI that emits user-interaction data with H5P content.
+The amount of data that xAPI generates can provide meaningful insight to the creator about users’ interactions with the content, which can help them tailor their content for better learning.
+The module VizH5P aims to obtain this interaction information, store it and present it in a manner that is easy to interpret.